How to stay heart healthy — even when you’re down.

 “When people are stressed, anxious or feeling down, they’re not apt to make the healthy choice because they’re so overwhelmed by their situation,” Dr. Goldberg said.
 “A person’s mental health, in terms of their general health, is underestimated.”

-Depression affects an estimated 7 percent to 10 percent of Americans ages 18 and older, and the figure can be as high as 33 percent for heart attack patients.
+Depression is reported in an estimated 1 in 10 of Americans ages 18 and older, and the figure can be as high as 33 percent for heart attack patients.
 But just feeling down can lead to changes that can affect your health, and not just because you may fall into habits that are bad for your hearth, Dr. Goldberg said.

 “Other physiological things are happening in the body, including increased stress hormones, higher levels of cortisol and higher glucose levels,” she said.
 “Taking care of your overall outlook and well-being is as important as taking care of your blood pressure and cholesterol.”